Open research software

 Theoretical background

-Empirical thermodynamic descriptors for multi-component alloys
+Empirical thermodynamic descriptors for multi-component alloys and oxides

 01High-entropy alloys and the role of empirical descriptors